 If you are looking for paradise, Tioman could be it!

-Located in the South China Sea off the east coast of peninsular Malaysia, Tioman Island is close enough to Singapore to get enough tourists for some tourist infrastructure and great resorts without being at all overrun by tourists or overdeveloped..
+Located in the South China Sea off the east coast of peninsular Malaysia, the Tioman Islands are the perfectly balanced island beach destination in Malaysia – it’s close enough to Singapore to get enough visitors and have some good tourism infrastructure, without becoming overcrowded or overdeveloped with too many resorts.

 If you love gorgeous beaches, every-shade-of-blue water, water sports and pristine jungle with waterfalls, there are many things to do in Tioman Island which you will love.

 Likewise, if you just want an island escape where you can relax with a good book by beautiful scenery then Tioman Island is also for you!

 Below is our guide to Tioman Island attractions as well as an overview of the best hotels and essential information like how to get to Tioman Island, how to get around and the best time to visit Pulau Tioman.
 We also include a map at the bottom so you can get an idea of where all the places to visit in Tioman Island are located.

 Top 19 Best Things To Do In Tioman Island, Malaysia

 Before I share what to do in Tioman Island, Malaysia (also called Pulau Tioman), I will introduce you to this island so you have an idea what to expect!

 Tioman Island is 20 kilometres long and 11 kilometres wide, so it is bigger than you might imagine.
 The main town is Tekek and this is where you will find the airport (currently only used for charter flights), the only ATM, clinic, the main shops and the main transportation hub.
 It’s on the smaller side and there are no big towns, let alone cities, on Tioman.